3lvia/ghelper/README.md

   -a, --add <src1=dest1,src2=dest2,src3=dest3,...>   Files to add.
 Source files are assumed to be in the same directory as the script is run from.
   -d, --delete <file1,file2,...>                     Files to delete.
-  -b, --branch-name <name>                           Name of the branch to create.
+  -b, --new-branch-name <name>                       Name of the branch to create.
   -m, --commit-message <message>                     Commit message.
   -c, --continue-on-missing-file                     Continue even if a file to delete is missing.
   -B, --base-branch-name <name>                      Name of the base branch to create the new branch from.
 If not provided, the script will try to find a main branch (main, master, trunk, develop) in the repository.